-Jemena stated that it would reconvene its Peoples Panel in March 2019 to deliberate on its draft regulatory proposal, and continue the conversation with other customer and stakeholder groups, including deep-dives.
-In particular, Jemena intends to collaborate with the other Victorian electricity businesses to finalise and consult on a draft tariff structures statement.30
+Jemena expects to reconvene its Peoples Panel in February 2019 to deliberate on its draft regulatory proposal, and continue the conversation with other customer and stakeholder groups, including deep-dives.
+In particular, Jemena will partner with the other Victorian electricity businesses to finalise and consult on a draft tariff structures statement.
+This follows extensive engagement on pricing structures throughout 2018.

 AusNet Services is trialling the New Reg process, which was jointly developed by the AER, Energy Networks Australia and Energy Consumers Australia.
-The overall vision of the New Reg process is that energy consumers' priorities should drive network businesses' proposals and regulatory outcomes.31
+The overall vision of the New Reg process is that energy consumers' priorities should drive energy network business proposals and regulatory outcomes.25

 The New Reg process established a Customer Forum that is tasked with the responsibility of being a credible counterparty in negotiations with a regulated business on elements of the regulated businesses regulatory proposal.
-The engagement between AusNet Services and the Customer Forum to continue into 2019, after we make our final decision on the F&A. We are not bound by the outcomes of the negotiations and we will assess AusNet Services' regulatory proposal as normal.
+While these negotiations do not bind the AER, and AER will undertake its assessment of AusNet Services' regulatory proposal as normal, the engagement between AusNet and the Customer Forum is expected to continue into 2019, which will be after the AER makes its final decision on the F&A.

-AusNet Services commenced the recruitment process for the Customer Forum in late 2017.32 All Customer Forum members were engaged and the Forum commenced in March 2018.
-Over the first half of 2018, AusNet Services held monthly workshops with the Forum and consulted with us to agree the scope of the negotiations between the Customer Forum and AusNet Services and associate timeframes.
+AusNet Services commenced the recruitment process for the Customer Forum in late-2017.
+All Customer Forum members were engaged and the Forum commenced in March 2018.
+Over the first half of 2018, AusNet Services held monthly workshops with the Forum and consulted with the AER to agree the scope of the negotiations between the Customer Forum and AusNet Services and associated timeframes.
 In August 2018, AusNet Services commenced a process of negotiations with the Customer Forum on aspects of its regulatory proposal.
-These negotiations informed the draft regulatory proposal for public consultation, which was published by AusNet Services in January 2019 alongside an Interim Engagement Report.
-AusNet Services has sought stakeholder input on a range of issues before
+These negotiations will inform a draft regulatory proposal for public consultation, which will be published by AusNet Services in December 2018 alongside a draft